oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 10. Click **Close**.

     The two target-policy associations for your target database are listed on the page and are enabled and active.
+If a target-policy association is not displayed, please clear the filter for the policy name if it's still set to **User Creation/Modification**.

     ![Two target-policy associations for your target database](images/two-target-policy-associations-for-target.png "Two target-policy associations for your target database")